johnpankowicz/govmetting-testbfg-2/README.md

 ## Features

-Shortly after a meeting, you can:
+Shortly after a government meeting takes place, you will be able to:
 * Go online and see what issues were discussed and exactly what was said and by whom.
 * Receive, on your phone or via email, a summary of issues discussed.
 * Receive a phone alert or email whenever a specific issue is discussed.
 You would sign up prior for alerts.